japacheco10/connect_four_mcts/README.md

 * The application uses the Python `logging` module to record events and errors.
 * The logging configuration is defined in the `_resources/config/log.ini` file.
 * Logs can be used for debugging, monitoring, and analyzing game behavior.

-##   Error Handling

-* The application includes error handling mechanisms to gracefully handle potential issues.
-* This includes:
-    * Validating file paths and command-line arguments.
-    * Catching and logging exceptions.
-    * Providing informative error messages to the user.
-* The `main.py` script uses a `try-except` block to catch and log any uncaught exceptions, preventing the application from crashing unexpectedly.